History of PlayStation Portable. Part 1. PSP-1000

 Additional cash registers were installed in the store.
 Many were afraid that there wouldn't be enough consoles, but their fears were unfounded; there were enough for everyone.

-After such a sales launch, Ken Kutaragi moved to the Shibuya Tsutaya store.
+After that, Ken Kutaragi moved to the Shibuya Tsutaya store.

-The store itself was beautifully decorated, and the screen showed various game demos.
+The store itself was beautifully decorated for the sales launch, and various game demos were shown on the screens.

 Epilogue